jselliott/CyberFastTrack_SP2020/Challenges/WH01/README.md

 After doing this, we can create a simple HTML document with a form that submits the modified token using a POST request to the /api/admin.php endpoint.

-The API accepts this modified, unsigned token with no question and allows the user acceess to the flag.
+The API accepts this modified, unsigned token with no question and allows the user access to the flag.